JustinLove/autoscaler/README.md

 ## Installation

-    gem install sidekiq
+    gem install autoscaler

 ## Getting Started

 This gem uses the [Herkou-Api](https://github.com/heroku/heroku.rb) gem, which requires an API key from Heroku.
 It will also need the heroku app name.
 By default, these are specified through environment variables.
-You can also pass them to HerkouScaler explicitly.
+You can also pass them to HerokuScaler explicitly.

     HEROKU_API_KEY=.....
     HEROKU_APP=....